LWVPullman/LeagueWebsite/docs/_posts/2023-12-06-Cookie_Exchange_School_Levy.md

 Coordinators: Bobbie

-Speakers: TBD

-Program Description: A Holiday Cookie Exchange and Membership meeting, along with a presentation about the Pullman Public School Levy will take place on December 6th from 4-6 pm in the Neill Public Library Hecht Room.
+The League of Women Voters of Pullman will meet in-person at the Neill Public Library Hecht Room on December 6th from 4-6 pm to hear a presentation about the upcoming Pullman Schools Levy followed by Q & A. This presentation is open to the public.
+The League will also host their annual Holiday Cookie Exchange.
+Bring a batch of cookies to share and collect cookies for your holiday guests.